inspiraluna/profilePage/README.md

 # profilePage
-a simple editable profilePage for freelancers made with meteor see a demo at http://nicokrause.meteor.com (not editable without admin login)
+a simple editable profilePage for freelancers made with meteor.

+see a demo at http://nicokrause.meteor.com (not editable without admin login)

 1. install meteor from www.meteor.com on your machine